hariharankv11/steeltoe-unity-sample/README.md

 1. Refer to [Global.asax.cs](https://github.com/kolluri-rk/steeltoe-unity-sample/blob/master/src/FortuneTeller/Fortune-Teller-Service/Global.asax.cs) to start and stop Discovery client

-## ASP.NET 4.x Samples with Unity and Stelltoe
+## ASP.NET 4.x Samples with Unity and Steeltoe

 * src/FortuneTeller/Fortune-Teller-Service - use config server, connect to a MS SQL database on Azure, use Discovery client, add health management
 * src/FortuneTeller/Fortune-Teller-UI - use config server, connect to Fortune-Teller-Service using Discovery client, add health management, connect to Redis server on CloudFoundry